School feeding in low-income countries: Gender equity

-School feeding programs have the capacity to increase gender equity in access to education, which allows for gender equity across all spheres of social and economic life.
-There are a variety of reasons that girls' education is impacted by factors on both the supply and demand side of schooling.
-These include gender-stereotyped curriculum and teaching practices, increased risks for girls' safety outside of the house, socio-cultural practices that cause girls' education to hold a very low value, and school infrastructure that is not suitable for girls.
+School feeding programs can increase gender equity in education, which supports broader social and economic equality.
+Girls' education is affected by gender-stereotyped curricula, safety concerns, cultural norms that undervalue girls' schooling, and inadequate school infrastructure.
 Due to the combination of such barriers, girls are disproportionately affected by the direct and opportunity cost of schooling, which prevents girls from very poor households from attending school.
 Opportunity costs for girls' education include lost time that would otherwise be spent doing household chores and care work.
-School feeding programs reduce the costs of sending girls to school and allow for an increased number of girls to be sent to school by their families.
-Furthermore, improvements in female literacy that come from increased education have been linked to declining rates of fertility, increased economic opportunities, and other markers of female empowerment.
+School feeding programs reduce the costs of sending girls to school, resulting in higher enrollment.
+Furthermore, increased female literacy is linked to lower fertility rates, greater economic opportunity, and other markers of female empowerment.

 Drawbacks and challenges to school feeding

-While school feeding programs have a variety of positive impacts, there are some possible negative impacts these programs can cause.
-For example, school feeding programs can increase the cost of schooling by requiring that communities provide fire-wood for cooking as well as other items such as fresh-fruit, vegetables, and condiments.
-Additionally, school cooks are less likely to be remunerated in lower income settings, and communities are often expected to provide people on a volunteer basis who can cook these meals and maintain stores of all of the required food products, as well as kitchens and other fundamentals of meal provision.
-By causing a variety of needs and requirements to increase in a given community, the net benefit to a community from school feeding programs may be reduced.
+While school feeding programs have a variety of positive impacts, they can also produce some unintended negative effects.
+For example, these programs can increase the cost of schooling by requiring communities provide firewood for cooking as well as other items such as fresh fruit, vegetables, and condiments.
+Additionally, school cooks are less likely to be remunerated in lower-income settings.
+Communities are often expected to provide volunteers to cook these meals and maintain stores of all required food products, as well as kitchens and other essentials of meal provision.
+As these needs and requirements increase, the net benefit of school feeding programs to a community may be reduced.

-School feeding programs are very context-specific, and each community's program must be designed based on the demographics, geography, and other patterns within and outside of schools.
-For this reason, there are a variety of challenges that emerge in the creation and implementation of school feeding programs.
+School feeding programs are highly context-specific, and each community's program must be designed based on demographics, geography, and other local conditions.
+For this reason, a variety of challenges can emerge in the creation and implementation of school feeding programs.
 A successful program requires that countries: